-Dementia can be a difficult condition to diagnose.
+Dementia can be a challenging condition to diagnose.
 According to Alzheimer’s Disease International, “approximately three-quarters of people with dementia have not received a diagnosis, and therefore do not have access to treatment, care and organized support that getting a formal diagnosis can provide.”

-One of the reasons for dementia going undiagnosed is because it develops slowly, and the symptoms associated with it are sometimes difficult to spot or are even mistaken as normal aspects of aging.
+One of the reasons for dementia going undiagnosed is that it develops slowly, and the symptoms associated with it are sometimes difficult to spot or are even mistaken as normal aspects of aging.
 Additionally, many people only link memory loss and confusion with dementia, causing other common symptoms to go unnoticed.

 Even if someone is aware of all the signs of dementia and begins to notice them in themselves or a loved one, this does not always mean the onset of dementia.
 In fact, there are treatable conditions that cause dementia-like symptoms, so it is important to seek the advice of a doctor and receive a proper diagnosis to get the right treatment and care.